Screening for Sparse Online Learning: Introduction

 \subsubsection{Dimension reduction via (safe) screening}

-In high dimensional statistics, (safe) screening techniques are popular approaches for filtering out features whose corresponding coefficients are $0$, hence achieving dimension reduction; See \cite{ghaoui2010safe,tibshirani2012strong,ndiaye2017gap} and the references therein.
-Safe feature elimination was first proposed by El Ghaoui et al. \cite{ghaoui2010safe} for $\ell_1$ regularization problems.
-The rules introduced were static rules, where features are screened out as a preprocessing step, and sequential rules where one solves a sequence of optimization problems with a decreasing list of parameters $\ens{\lambda_k}_{k}$, so solutions of an optimization problem with $\lambda_{k+1}$ are used to screen out features when solving with $\lambda_k$.
-The core idea behind these rules also rely on the optimality condition \eqref{eq:opt-cnd}, which has a nice geometric interpretation with the construction of the safe regions driven by properties of the dual problem.
-Since this work, several extensions of these rules have been proposed \cite{liu2014safe, wang2014safe,xiang2011learning}.
+The purpose of using sparsity-promoting regularizers is so that the solution of the optimization problem \eqref{eq:finitesum} has as few non-zeros coefficients as possible.
+In high dimensional statistics, (safe) screening techniques are popular approaches for filtering out features whose corresponding coefficients are $0$, hence achieving dimension reduction; See~\cite{ghaoui2010safe,tibshirani2012strong,ndiaye2017gap} and the references therein.
+Safe feature elimination was first proposed by \cite{ghaoui2010safe} for $\ell_1$-norm regularized problems.
+The rules introduced were static, where features are screened out as a preprocessing step, and sequential rules where one solves a sequence of optimization problems with a decreasing list of parameters $\ens{\lambda_j}_{j}$, so that solutions of an optimization problem with $\lambda_{k+1}$ are used to screen out features when solving with $\lambda_k$.
+Since this work, several extensions have been proposed~\cite{liu2014safe, wang2014safe,xiang2011learning}.

-Dynamic screening rules were later proposed by \cite{bonnefoy2015dynamic}, where the safe screening region are updated along the iterates of a solver.
-Another work in this direction are so-called gap-safe rules \cite{ndiaye2015gap, ndiaye2017gap} where the calculation of the safe regions along the iterates are done via primal-dual gap computations.
-The present article is largely inspired by \cite{ndiaye2017gap}, where we dynamically construct safe regions by computing an `online' primal-dual gap.
+Dynamic screening rules were later proposed by~\cite{bonnefoy2015dynamic}, where the safe screening regions are updated along the iterates of a solver.
+Another work in this direction is the so-called gap-safe rules~\cite{ndiaye2015gap, ndiaye2017gap} where the calculation of the safe regions along the iterates are done via primal-dual duality gap.
+The presented work is largely inspired by~\cite{ndiaye2017gap}, where we dynamically construct safe regions by computing an ``online'' primal-dual duality gap.

-For algorithms that already have support identification property, screening can speed up the identification speed \cite{ndiaye2017gap}.
-While for algorithms which do not have identification property, screening can enforce identification property.
-For example in a recent work \cite{sun2020safe}, the authors developed a gap safe rule for conditional gradient descent.
-One highlight of their work is that through safe screening, identification is achieved whereas simply running conditional gradient descent will never achieve identification.
-The present article is largely inspired by \cite{sun2020safe} and \cite{ndiaye2017gap}, where we dynamically construct safe regions by computing an ``online'' primal-dual gap.
-A more detailed presentation of screening technique can be found in Section \ref{sec:screening}.